gorokhovPavel/vueLearnEasyExamples/5-watcher/readme.md

 This example shows useage of 'Watcher' properties.
-Unfortunetly the functionality of Watchers are very similar to computed properties so it can be initially confusing.
-Computed properties can respond when many variables are modified, but watchers can be attached to only one variable.